Killing of Lucas Leonard: Indictments and investigation

 A grand jury handed down indictments to Leonard's parents, Bruce and Deborah Leonard, for first-degree manslaughter; it also indicted four other church members, including Leonard's older sister, Sarah Ferguson.
 Animals subsequently rescued from Lucas' parents' house were found to have been living in neglect, and the house was foul-smelling and full of garbage.

 Neighbors described the church as isolated from the local community and as a cult, with one saying that "church members used to build fires on the roofs, and there was chanting and weird rituals", and that dogs howled all night inside the church but were never seen outside.
 Cult expert Rick Alan Ross said "This is an old-school group...It’s typical in many ways.
 They’re very isolated, they've cocooned their members and homeschooled the children.
-Besides a web site to sell pedigree yorkies, they were very isolated.
+Besides a web site to sell pedigree Yorkshire Terriers, they were very isolated.
 That’s a common characteristic in cults to make sure they are the only ones influencing the member’s judgements."
 A former member said that parents were routinely encouraged to beat their children as punishment for getting bad grades.

 Following the incident, the pastor of the unrelated Word Of Life Assembly of God Church in Baldwinsville, New York, began receiving threatening phone calls from people confusing his church with the one in Chadwicks.
 The Chadwicks church, despite being Pentecostal, is not affiliated with Assembly of God or any other denomination, and is not overseen by any larger organization.

 The townspeople held a prayer vigil outside the church on October 20.
 The organizers of the prayer vigil also called for Word of Life to be shut down.